 As a young man I was passionate about four areas of study – theology, history, human nature and computers.
 My day job working in IT lets me exercise my love of technology and this site allows me to serve God by teaching others what I have learned from his Word, from history books and from human nature.

 While I do not have a degree in theology I have studied the Scriptures in high school and for most of my adult life(so about 25 years).
 I have read through the entire Bible several times and I have memorized many portions of the Scripture.
-While I was in college I studied the Greek and Hebrew languages but I do not claim to be a scholar in these areas.
+When I was in college I studied the Greek and Hebrew languages but I do not claim to be a scholar in these areas.

 Charles Spurgeon was one of the great preachers in modern history and wrote some of the greatest commentaries on Scripture ever written.
 He was a hero of mine growing up, despite some differences in doctrine that I have with him.
 Many tried to get him to attend seminary and college and he saw no need for it – yet he maintained a very extensive personal library and was an avid reader of Church history and theology.